SidraAnsari/Fyp-Code/README.md

 # Diagnosis and Treatment of Breast Cancer using H&E Image Analysis:

-My Research based on Breast Cancer Disease diagnosis and treatment of Haematoxylin & Eosin Images with the help of Image Classification and Translation.
-Breast cancer is the driving cause of cancer-related passings among women around the world.
-This research explores the use of deep learning models in Breast cancer diagnosis and treatment using histopathological images.
-These images are used to examine breast cancer tissue sections which are microscopic and color-coded, aid in identifying cellular and tissue components.
-Image Classification performed on CNN initally because CNN which is a time-consuming task and that is why we then switched to Transfer Learning Model using pre-trained models such as SOTA model Vision Transformers using BreakHis Dataset.
-H&E images are essential for identifying cellular and tissue components.
-In contrast, Immunohistochemistry images reveal spatial information of specific cell types.
-CycleGAN, a proposed model, is used in Image- to-Image Translation experiments to generate/translate immunohistochemical im- ages from Hematoxylin and Eosin images for breast cancer treatment.
+My research uses image classification and translation to diagnose breast cancer disease using hematoxylin and eosin images.
+Worldwide, breast cancer is the leading cause of death from cancer among women.
+This study investigates the use of deep learning models to histopathology image-based breast cancer diagnosis and therapy.
+These photos help identify cellular and tissue components by examining microscopic, color-coded breast cancer tissue slices.
+First, we used CNN for Image Classification, but this takes a lot of time.
+Therefore, we moved to Transfer Learning Model, which uses pre-trained models like SOTA model Vision Transformers utilizing BreakHis Dataset.
+The identification of cellular and tissue components requires the use of H&E pictures.
+Immunohistochemistry pictures, on the other hand, show the spatial characteristics of particular cell types.
+In Image-to-Image Translation studies, a suggested model called CycleGAN is utilized to generate/translate immunohistochemistry pictures from Hematoxylin and Eosin images for the treatment of breast cancer.

 # Setup:Envs